-A1.7 A Presentation Number generated by the subscriber's network provider.
-The number is stored in the network and applied to an outgoing call at the local exchange by the provider.
+5.8 A Presentation Number is generated by the subscriber's network provider.
+The number is stored in the network and applied to an outgoing call at the originating node in the public network by the provider.
 Because the number is applied by network equipment there is no need for it to be verified each time a call is made - instead the level of authenticity will depend on the checks made by a network provider that a subscriber is entitled to use a particular Presentation Number.

-A1.8 A Presentation Number which identifies a caller's extension number behind a DDI switchboard.
+5.9 A Presentation Number which identifies a caller's extension number behind a DDI switchboard.
 Although the number or partial number is generated by the user's own equipment, the network provider is able to check that it falls within the range and length allocated to a particular subscriber.
 In this way the authenticity of the number may be ensured.
-It should be noted that some network providers classify Type 2 Presentation Numbers as network numbers (especially where the full number is constituted at the local exchange).
+It should be noted that some network providers classify Type 2 Presentation

+Numbers as network numbers (especially where the full number is constituted at the local exchange).
 This type of number is considered to carry sufficient authenticity to be classified as a network number and is carried as such by some networks.

-A1.9 A Presentation Number limited to the far-end break out scenario where a call's ingress to the public network may be geographically remote from where it was originated.
+5.10 A Presentation Number limited to the far-end break out scenario where a call's ingress to the public network may be geographically remote from where it was originated.
 The number is generated by the user's equipment and is not capable of being subjected to network verification procedures.
-Verification is based on a contract between the subscriber and the network provider in which the subscriber gives an undertaking that only authentic calling party numbers will be generated.
+Verification is based on a contract between the subscriber and the network provider in which the subscriber gives an undertaking that only authentic presentation numbers will be generated.

-- A1.10 A Presentation Number available for the onward transmission of the originating number where a call breaks into a private network and breaks out again before termination, as in a DISA scenario.
+- 5.11 A Presentation Number available for the onward transmission of the originating number where a call breaks into a private network and breaks out again before termination, as in a DISA17 scenario.
 On the break out leg the number is generated by the user's equipment although it will have already been verified in consequence of having been delivered to the private network.
-To maintain the verification it is necessary to ensure that the number submitted by the private network is the number that was received. - A1.11 Network providers wishing to offer a Type 4 service will require a contractual commitment from customers that they will only submit CLIs that have been received from the public network.
-Unlike other types of Presentation Numbers, Type 4 numbers may not always be dialable: This will depend on the nature of the number received from the public network.
+To maintain the verification it is necessary to ensure that the number submitted by the private network is the number that was received. - 5.12 Network providers wishing to offer a Type 4 service will require a contractual commitment from customers that they will only submit CLIs that have been received from the public network.

-A1.12 Presentation numbers that identify separate groups of callers behind a private network switch wishing to send different outgoing CLIs.
+5.13 Presentation numbers that identify separate groups of callers behind a private network switch wishing to send different outgoing CLIs.
 A typical scenario is a call centre making calls on behalf of more than one client.
 Type 5 Presentation Numbers are generated by the user's equipment.
 Subscribers will need to enter into a similar contractual commitment with their network providers as for Type 1 Presentation Numbers - that they are entitled to use the numbers they have selected.